SnehalChaithanya-07/SnehalChaithanya-07/README.md

 - **Web Development**: HTML, CSS, JavaScript, Node Js, Express.js, RESTful APIs
 - **Tools and Platforms**: Git, GitHub, VS Code

-### Interests

-When I'm not coding, I enjoy exploring new technologies, reading tech blogs, and participating in hackathons.
-I’m also passionate about contributing to open-source projects .

 ### Get in Touch